tencurse/userscripts/AO3 Only Show Primary Pairing Description.md

 ### Primary characters

-If enabled, the script will only display works that includes the current character tag in the first five tags.
+The script will only display works that includes the current character tag in the first five tags.
 To change this behaviour, modify the value of the variable `charpad`.

 To disable this feature, change the value of  the variable `detectPrimaryCharacter` from `true` to `false`.